William of Maleval: Life

-He died on 10 February 1157 (his feast day) and was canonized in 1202.
+He died on 10 February 1157 (his feast day).
+His cult soon spread throughout much of Tuscany, and he was canonized in 1202.
 After his death, two of his followers formed the Order of Saint William, which later joined the Augustinians.

 Veneration

+William is the patron saint of Castiglione della Pescaia.

 William is honored by the Augustinians, who founded a number of parishes in the Philippines named for him.